genevaers/Research-And-Development/POC-iterations/ASMcallingJAVA/README.md

 ## Checkout code from Git

-Use the following command from Gitbash to check out the repository: git clone <git@github.com:genevaers/Research-And-Development.git>
+Use the following command from Gitbash to check out the repository: "git clone git@github.com:genevaers/Research-And-Development.git".

 ## Create directory on USS in you home directory

 Use "mkdir DllLib".
 This will later contain GVBJDLL which is needed by GvbJavaDaemon.
 This directory must be referenced by LIBPATH for jobs using this interface.
-For example, directory /u/<your-user-id>/DllLib
+For example, directory /u/"your-user-id"/DllLib

 ## Create MVS datasets required